khgiddon/khgiddon.github.io/_posts/2021-08-22-metrics-versus-monster.md

 title: Metrics versus the monster: distributional tradeoffs in experiment evaluation
 ---

-*Note: This post is intended for practioners of experiment and A/B test evaluation in technology settings.*
+*Note: This post is intended for practioners of experiment and A/B test evaluation in technology settings.
+I argue that proposed product changes that increase a target metric while reducing a participation metric (e.g., daily active users) should require elevated scrutiny.*

---

 Let's say we manage a product surface within a social media app that involves some type of ranking algorithm – for example, a Recommended Content Feed.
 Let's also assume: